Arjunts2001/Arjunts2001/README.md

 # 💫 About Me:
 <br>Here's a suggestion for your GitHub bio:<br><br>🌟 About Me<br>👨‍💻 Web Developer | Tech Enthusiast | Innovator<br>💡 Passionate about leveraging technology for real-world impact.
-Skilled in HTML, CSS, and PHP, with a mission to develop advanced systems like a Rainwater Measurement System to enhance community safety and resilience.
+Skilled in HTML, CSS, and PHP

 ## 🌐 Socials: